hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 Recovered MSE: 0.000249
 ```

-The filtering stage successfully preserved the desired DSB-SC sidebands while reducing a significant portion of the unwanted out-of-band energy.
+The filtering stage preserved the desired DSB-SC sidebands while reducing a significant portion of the unwanted out-of-band energy.

-The recovered waveform retained the primary structure of the original audio signal, and the Welch PSD comparison showed close agreement throughout the useful baseband region.
+The recovered waveform retained the primary structure of the original audio signal, and the Welch PSD comparison showed close agreement across the useful baseband region.

+This result demonstrates that spectral filtering can provide effective recovery when much of the unwanted noise energy lies outside the useful message bandwidth.

-### AWGN and Narrowband-Interference Experiment
+### Experiment 2 — AWGN and Narrowband Interference

-The AWGN and interference experiment achieved:
+The AWGN and narrowband-interference experiment achieved:

 ```text
 Recovered SNR: 6.79 dB
 Recovered MSE: 0.001967
 ```

-The narrowband interferers were visible as concentrated spectral peaks and could be reduced when they were located outside the desired sideband regions.
+The narrowband interferers were visible as concentrated spectral peaks and could be suppressed when they were located outside the desired sideband regions.

 However, the broadband Gaussian noise overlapped the useful signal bandwidth.
-Because the message and noise occupied the same frequencies, conventional filtering could not completely separate them.
+Because the message and noise occupied the same frequency regions, conventional filtering could not completely separate them.

 This resulted in a higher reconstruction error and lower recovered SNR.